Joseph Biederman: Awards and honors

-Noteworthy Work
+Career

 Described as "one of the world's most influential child psychiatrists", Biederman published hundred of papers on attention-deficit hyperactivity disorder (ADHD) and ranks as one of the most-cited researchers on the subject.
 He was one of the first to systematically study the co-occurrence of ADHD with mood, anxiety and substance use disorders.
 His work showed that these disorders were common among ADHD patients.
 Biederman also completed the first large scale case-control family studies of ADHD.

 Biederman also led studies concluding that a substantial minority of children diagnosed with ADHD actually had pediatric bipolar disorder.
 This theory was proposed at a time when it was unheard for young children to be diagnosed with bipolar disorder, which is characterized by severe mood swings.
 According to the New York Times, between 1994 and 2003, there was a controversial 40-fold increase in the diagnosis of pediatric bipolar disorder.

 Although Biederman was one of the first to systematically study childhood onset bipolar disorder, the existence of bipolar disorder in childhood had been shown by many prior reports.
 In 1986, Weller et al. searched the literature of case reports describing children with severe psychiatric symptoms.
 Of 157 such cases, 24% had childhood onset bipolar disorder.
 This review suggested that juvenile mania may be common among referred children with severe psychopathology but that it may be difficult to diagnose.

 This early work led to systematic studies by Biederman and others which showed that childhood onset bipolar disorder was more common than originally believed, especially among children with attention deficit hyperactivity disorder or conduct disorder.
 Childhood onset bipolar disorder is now recognized by the American Academy of Child and Adolescent Psychiatry as a valid disorder as indicated by the publication of a practice parameter for diagnosing and treating bipolar disorder in children.

 For many years the secondary prevention of bipolar disorder had been stymied by diagnostic uncertainties, especially its diagnostic criterion overlap with attention deficit hyperactivity disorder (ADHD).
 These uncertainties made it difficult for clinicians to identify children with the disorder leading to delays and failures to treat the disorder.
 To deal with this problem, Biederman began a program of research aimed at clarifying the diagnosis and better understanding its etiologic links with other disorders.
 In an initial study, he and his mentees examined the prevalence and clinical features of childhood onset bipolar disorder in clinically referred children.
 The sample consisted of all children, 12 years or younger, who had been consecutively referred to Biederman's pediatric psychopharmacology clinic since 1991.
 Sixteen percent of 262 consecutive referrals met criteria for bipolar disorder.
 Their bipolar disorder was chronic, severe and impairing in multiple domains of functioning (psychopathology, cognitive impairment and social disability).
 All but one of the bipolar disorder children had a severe ADHD syndrome prior to the onset of mania.
 Notably, symptom overlap analyses showed that this high rate of comorbidity was not due to diagnostic criteria shared by the two disorders.